thehobbit85/coinpowers/README.md

-Casimir
+Coinpowers
 =======

-A smart property engine built on top of Mastercoin.
-Can create new assets and also listen to new incoming transaction and automatically distribute those properties
+A Smart Asset engine built on top of Mastercoin.
+Can create new assets and act as a Smart Asset vending machine - listen to new incoming transaction and automatically distribute assets